Keeping your e-bike clean isn't just about making it look nice; it's essential for its longevity and how it performs.

 Why Do I Need To Clean My E-Bike?

 The mud and grit that your e-bike picks up can prematurely reduce the lifespan of its components.
+Especially during colder months.
 Think of all the dirt acting as a grinding paste, slowly wearing out your e-bike's moving parts.
 In addition to this, dried mud and traffic film will corrode your frame and drivetrain over time.

 All this means that your e-bike could fail at the most inopportune moment.
 On top of this, you could be faced with a hefty repair bill.